MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDomain.md

 Can include 0, 1 or more of following values: Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline,SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
 The values which you can add/remove using Graph API include: Email, OfficeCommunicationsOnline, Yammer.
 Not nullable.
-  \[VerificationDnsRecords \<IMicrosoftGraphDomainDnsRecord\[\]\>\]: DNS records that the customer adds to the DNS zone file of the domain before the customer can complete domain ownership verification with Azure AD.
+  \[VerificationDnsRecords \<IMicrosoftGraphDomainDnsRecord\[\]\>\]: DNS records that the customer adds to the DNS zone file of the domain before the customer can complete domain ownership verification with Microsoft Entra ID.
 Read-only, Nullable.
 Supports $expand.